system76/docs/content/audio.md

 ## Installing Sound Open Firmware Binaries

-This firmware is essential for proper audio functionality on systems using Intel audio hardware that relies on Sound Open Firmware.
+This firmware package is essential for proper audio functionality on systems using Intel audio hardware that relies on Sound Open Firmware.
+It's installed by default, but could be accidentally removed by other package operations.
-This package is installed by default and would only be required to manually install if it somehow got removed.

 To install, run the commands: